Can you vibe-code an online marketplace?

 Had I understood the consequences up front, I might have made a different call.
 But the problem is that this type of change is very typical, even routine, for a marketplace.
 It’s a realistic assumption that I only realize booking-based notifications would work better after seeing real users interact on my platform.
 If every improvement update carries a hidden risk of unpredictable ripple effects, I might feel blocked from doing the necessary iterating and testing a marketplace concept needs to mature and grow.

-At another point during my experiment, the payment system broke.
-When I reported the error, the agent asked me where I had deployed the backend functions, how I had deployed them, and what environment they were running in.
 My answer: "How would I know this?
 You coded this."
 The agent had built the entire system, chosen the architecture, and even hardcoded a database ID (the wrong one, as it turned out).
 Yet when something broke, it turned to me for answers about its own decisions.

 These aren’t isolated examples.
 The longer I worked on the marketplace, the more different parts of it fell quickly out of sync with each other.
 There were functions handling booking logic that were still looking for data fields I had removed weeks earlier in a different part of the system.
 And the rules controlling who could see and access what data had accumulated so many overlapping layers that they started contradicting each other.
 I only noticed both problems when something broke.
 Without the ability to read the code, there's no way to know how many inconsistencies like these are sitting in my system at any given moment.

-This connects to a broader structural issue: vibe coding tools make it very hard to maintain separate environments for building, testing, and production.
+This connects to a broader structural issue: vibe-coding tools make it very hard to maintain separate environments for building, testing, and production.
 Serious web applications run these three separate instances precisely so that they can safely test changes before they’re published on the live platform for real users.
 With vibe coding, that separation is difficult to set up and even harder to maintain, meaning changes tend to go straight to the live environment.

 When financial calculations are involved, the stakes for getting things right are high.
 In a marketplace, even a simple transaction has several moving parts: what the customer pays, what you take as commission, what the provider receives, and what the payment processor charges on both the payment and the payout.
 Plus potential discount codes, taxes, delivery costs, refunds, currency conversions… The math gets complicated fast.

 First, a word in favor of vibe coding: there’s a limit to how much early-stage founders should worry about the scalability of their Minimum Viable Platform.
-In most cases, it’s highly unlikely you get a million new users overnight.
-Your time is better spent elsewhere than overengineering scalability.
+In most cases, it’s highly unlikely you'll get a million new users overnight.
+Your time is better spent elsewhere than on overengineering scalability.
 So a simple argument that “vibe-coded platforms aren’t scalable” is a bit reductionist.

 Yet, when marketplaces work, they can really work.
 That can mean I could suddenly get into trouble if my architecture can’t handle my growth.
 I'm doubtful that simply telling the AI to refactor the architecture to handle a bigger load will end well.